top of page

 Cloth Archive

 An evolving archive of kimono fabrics.
-Explore patterns and textures to inspire your commission or made-to-order piece.
+Explore patterns and textures to inform your commission or made-to-order piece.

 2